YvesZHI/linux-maintenance/languages/c++/type_deduction.md

 ### decltype(auto) ###
 The type of return value of `auto func();` is just the same as `auto` type deduction.<br>
 The type of return value of `decltype(auto) func();` follows the rule of `decltype`.<br>
+`decltype(auto)` must be used alone, adding anything else is illegal.
 ```
 int i;
 int&& func();